What You Didn’t Know About Meth

 When a user is strongly hooked on the drug and has no money to purchase it they frequently turn to crime.
 A large increase in the crime rate can be associated with drug users who turn to a life of crime to sustain their drug addiction.

-The use of the drug along with many others lead to monopolization of health care resources which are consumed in rehabilitation programs and services and injuries related to drug abuse.
+The use of the drug along with many others lead to monopolization of health care resources which are consumed in orange county drug rehab programs and services and injuries related to drug abuse.

 The continuous use of the drug may bring about brain drain in the society where bright individuals are incapable of having an impact in society as they would have if not under the influence of the drug.